Gaza Border ("Otef Azza") Solidarity tour

 The Death Shelter in Re’im

 This shelter, where 27 people sought refuge became the scene of unimaginable bravery and tragedy.
-Here, Aner Shapira Z”l who bravely intercepted 7 hand grenades and was murdered by the 8th grenade.
+Here, Aner Shapira Z”l who bravely intercepted 7 hand grenades and was murdered when the terrorists fired an RPG into the shelter.
 Segev Kizhner and Ayelet Arnin who recorded the events as they documented their final moments.
-And here, Hersh Goldberg-Polin was kidnapped .
+16 were murdered and from here, Hersh Goldberg-Polin Z’l, Alon Ohel, Eliyah Cohen Ori Levi were kidnapped

 *Solidarity Tour is intended for participants ages 16 and older